mihailescu2m/hass-airtouch4-platform/README.md

 * one fan entity for each group defined, which controls the zone damper
 * one climate entity for each group with ITC installed, which controls the zone temperature

-For each group with ITC, the fan entity can switch between 2 profiles:
+For each group with ITC, the fan entity can switch between 2 profiles (and Turbo if setup):
 * Damper - which allows direct damper control via the fan
 * ITC - which allows for temperature control using the ITC
+* Turbo - turbo for the group

 Enjoy!